Stock market today: Wall Street rises near records as Treasury yields ease

-NEW YORK (AP) — U.S. stocks are rising toward records Monday and adding to last week’s gains.
+NEW YORK (AP) — U.S. stocks are rising near records Monday and adding to last week’s gains.

-The S&P 500 was 0.6% higher, as of 10:30 a.m.
-Eastern time, and sitting just above its all-time high set two weeks ago.
-The Dow Jones Industrial Average added 503 points, or 1.1%, to its own record set on Friday, while the Nasdaq composite was 0.5% higher.
+The S&P 500 was 0.4% higher, as of 11:30 a.m.
+Eastern time, and sitting a bit below its all-time high set two weeks ago.
+The Dow Jones Industrial Average added 353 points, or 0.8%, to its own record set on Friday, while the Nasdaq composite was 0.6% higher.

 Treasury yields also eased in the bond market amid what some analysts called a "Bessent bounce" after President-elect Donald Trump said he wants Scott Bessent, a hedge fund manager, to be his Treasury Secretary.

 Bessent has advocated for reducing the U.S. government's deficit, which is how much more it spends than it takes in through tax and other revenue.
-Such an approach could soothe worries building on Wall Street that Trump's policies may lead to a much bigger deficit and higher inflation, which in turn would put upward pressure on Treasury yields.
+Such an approach could soothe worries on Wall Street that Trump's policies may lead to a much bigger deficit, which in turn would put upward pressure on Treasury yields.

 After climbing above 4.44% immediately after Trump’s election, the yield on the 10-year Treasury fell back to 4.29% Monday, down from 4.41% late Friday.
 That’s a notable move, and lower yields help make it cheaper for all kinds of companies and households to borrow money.
 They also give a boost to prices for stocks and other investments.